Skip to content

 SPAsRe-fetch the token from your backend on route navigation.
 Each view gets a fresh token.

-Long-lived sessions (>15 min on one view)Listen for the rai-error event, re-fetch a token from your backend, update the embed-token attribute, and call window.ReturningAIWidget.reload().
+Long-lived sessions (>15 min on one view)Listen for the rai-error event, re-fetch a token from your backend, update the embed-token attribute.
+SDK 1.4.2+ detects the change; call window.ReturningAIWidget.reload() only as an older-build fallback.

 Handling token expiry in long-lived sessions